DeviceRadio's Einride tablet UI

 The data was sent through to RabbitMQ, but there's a lot more magic on DeviceRadio's side which just makes all this work.
 On my end it was only a matter of sending JSON data.

-Some issues that we couldn’t account for was that the demo was under a white tent, which affected the visibility of the tablet UI as they were flush against a flat table.
+Some issues that we couldn't account for was that the demo was under a white tent, which affected the visibility of the tablet UI as they were flush against a flat table.
 I think in future iterations angling the tablets would help avoid this situation more and give more visibility in general.
-It would also prevent using the flat surface of the tablet as the table, I feel.
+Perhaps the ability to tilt them by mechanical means would be ideal to prevent situations where (for example) a remote driver will experience odd reflections or light.
+It would also prevent using the flat surface of the tablet as part of the table, but that may be part of the original idea and perhaps must also be considered.